Jblancs/courses/courses/system-design/system-design-basic.md

 - generally it is more desired to have a system highly available than be cost effective

 # Difference between High Availability vs. Fault Tolerance
+High Availability ensures system will keep serving traffic even if one availability zone goes down.

 What happens when 1 high availability zone goes down?
 - if 2 EC2 can handle 50 transactions per sec (TPS)
     - If one goes down then auto scaling group will spin another EC2 but during that time the performance will be reduced to 50 TPS